Who enrolls in the MAET Program?

 How long will it take me to earn my master’s degree?

-A majority of students complete the program while working in 2-3 years.
-Working with an advisor to plan degree programs assists students to complete them in the time frame that best suits their professional and personal needs.
-There is a five-year limit for completion of all courses in the master’s program, including transfer courses.
+A majority of students complete the program in 2 years while working full time.
+Your MAET academic advisor will work with you to build a schedule (academic plan) that best suits your professional and personal needs.
+There is a 5-year limit for completion of all courses in the master’s program, including transfer courses.

 The MAET program has a rolling admissions process.
-Applications will be considered up to one month before the beginning of courses each semester.
+Applications will be considered up to one month before the beginning of courses.

 I am an international student, and am interested in your program.
 Does it qualify me for a student visa?